okteto/samples/vote/README.md

 wget https://downloads.okteto.com/cloud/cli/okteto-Windows-x86_64 -OutFile c:\windows\system32\okteto.exe
 ```

-if you are in Windows.

-### Step 2: Login from the Okteto CLI
+## Step 2: Login from the Okteto CLI

 ```console
 $ okteto login
 ```

-This will give you an Okteto Space, where you can create Okteto Environments to code and collaborate.
+This command will give you an Okteto Space, where you can create Okteto Environments to code and collaborate.

-### Step 3: Create your Okteto Environment
+## Step 3: Create your Okteto Environment

 Get a local version of the sample application by executing the following commands in your local terminal: